 Sweet Potato Vine Plants

-The spectacular foliage is what they are best known for, great for large containers with taller type plants in the background or middle of the pot.
-Not quite drought tolerant but consistent watering throughout the summer months will give you lots of growth from late spring until late fall.
-Water at least three times per week four times is better.
+The spectacular foliage is what they are best known for; they are great for large containers with taller plants in the background or in the middle of the pot.
+Not quite drought-tolerant, but consistent watering throughout the summer months will give you lots of growth from late spring until late fall.
+Water at least three times per week; four times is better.

 Sweet Potato Vine in a large outdoor pot